—Julien Offroy de la Mettrie, L'Homme Machine

 Strawberry Ice Cream

-Calories in-out is a simplification since the body metabolises calories at different rates.
-Fiber, fat, and hormones, such as insulin and leptin, are factors.
+Calories in-out is a simplification since the body metabolises calories at different rates with hormonal responses from food consumption, fasting, and exercise.
+Nutrients, fiber, fat, and hormones, such as insulin and leptin, affect the way calories are partitioned.

 The more energy dense food is, the more calories it packs.
 Sugar is an excellent example of a high energy density source, where in a typical medium Dairy Queen Blizzard, the calories are equivalent to 9 large eggs.
 It's not as easy to eat 9 eggs in one sitting as it is to finish a medium Blizzard as a dessert.